The Morrow Point Boat Tour is a 90 minute boat ride through the upper Black Canyon. It will take you past a tall waterfall, and many other goodies.

 More Pictures From the Morrow Point Boat Tour

 Here's a picture of Curecanti Creek-you'll see it along the boat tour and it's hard to imagine that a trail follows this creek; but apparently it does.
-We plan on probably hiking this trail next summer, (2013), so if we do, I'll tell you more about it at that time.
+We plan on probably hiking this trail at some point, so if we do, I'll tell you more about it at that time.

 This picture is of the boat we rode, along with the ramp leading down to it.
 In case you were wondering, the boat ride itself is pretty smooth; I never felt "seasick" at all, and I have a tendency in that direction.